PlainsightAI/legacy-docs/start.md

 6. **Name** - Enter a name for this rule
 7. **Description** - (optional) Enter a description for the rule
 8. **Minimum Time Between Triggering (in Seconds)** - (optional) The minimum amount of time that must elapse before the rule can be triggered again
 9. **Tags** - (optional) Enter tags for this rule
+#### Schedule
-10. **Schedule** - (optional) Use this section to set a schedule for the rule.
-This will set limits on when the rule is enabled.
-By default, the rule will be enabled within 5 minutes of activation and will run indefinitely  a) **Timezone** - Select the timezone for this rule's schedule.  b) **Set timeframe (start / end)** - Check this box to set the start/end date for the rule.  c) **Only run on specific Day(s) of the week** - Check this box to set a weekly schedule for the rule.  d) **Only run on specific Hours of the Day** - Check this box to set a daily schedule for the rule.
+Optionally, use this section to set a schedule for the rule.
+This will limit when the rule is enabled. **By default, the rule will be enabled within 5 minutes of activation and will continue to run until it is deactivated**

+- **Timezone** - Select the timezone for this rule's schedule.
+- **Set timeframe (start / end)** - Check this box to set the start/end date for the rule.
+- **Only run on specific Day(s) of the week** - Check this box to set a weekly schedule for the rule.
+- **Only run on specific Hours of the Day** - Check this box to set a daily schedule for the rule.
 For example, you may only want the rule to run between 9:00am and 12:00pm.
 11. Click "Continue to next Step".
 You will be prompted on whether you want to simply want to "Save" the rule but not activate it, or "Save & Activate" to enable the rule right away.

 _Note: Rules will be enabled within 5 minutes of activation._